A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Cutting boards "OS", "RS"

-Principle of operation and technical characteristics of the IOC-250
+Operating principle and technical characteristics of MOK-250

-MOK-250 potato peeler: 1 - lid; 2 - working chamber; 3 - abrasive removable segment; 4 - working body (cone); 5 and 10 - pulleys; 6 - base; 7 - facing; 8 - electric motor; 9 - belt; 11 - loading tray
+Potato peeling machine MOK-250: 1 - lid; 2 - working chamber; 3 - abrasive removable segment; 4 - working body (cone); 5 And 10 - pulleys; 6 - base; 7 - cladding; 8 - electric motor; 9 - belt; 11 - loading tray

-The driving device of the machine consists of an electric motor and a V-belt transmission consisting of pulleys and a belt.
-The electric motor is fixed on a movable plate.
+The driving device of the machine consists of an electric motor and a V-belt drive consisting of pulleys and a belt.
+The electric motor is mounted on a movable plate.
 The working shaft is sealed with cuffs.
-The base of the machine is a plate through which the foundation bolts pass.
-The rotation from the drive device is transmitted to the cone.
+The base of the machine is a slab through which the foundation bolts pass.
+Rotation from the drive device is transmitted to the cone.
 In the working chamber, potato tubers, making a complex movement, rub against abrasive surfaces.
-The principle of operation of the MOK-250 is that the rotation of the abrasive cone is transmitted from the electric motor through the V-belt transmission.
-Potato tubers entering the working chamber are pressed against its abrasive surfaces by centrifugal force, and are thrown up by the wavy surface of the rotating abrasive cone and fall back onto the rotating cone under the action of gravity.
-Thus, potato tubers make a complex movement and are cleaned due to friction on abrasive surfaces.
+The principle of operation of MOK-250 is that rotation is transmitted from the electric motor through a V-belt transmission to the abrasive cone.
+Potato tubers entering the working chamber are pressed against its abrasive surfaces by centrifugal force, and are thrown up by the wavy surface of the rotating abrasive cone and, under the influence of gravity, fall again onto the rotating cone.
+In this way, the potato tubers make a complex movement and are cleaned by friction against abrasive surfaces.
 The pulp is washed off with water continuously flowing into the working chamber.

 Electric stove PESM-4Sh

-Food: 17/380 kW/V
+Nutrition: 17/380 kW/V

 Dimensions: 1000x800x850 mm